To learn more about the Psychosocial Oncology Program or to make an appointment:

 The Upstate Cancer Center is committed to the psychological well-being of patients and family members.
-When faced with a cancer diagnosis patients can feel overwhelmed and frightened.
-As part of our spectrum of multi-disciplinary cancer care within Upstate we offer psychosocial oncology services to our patients throughout the process of cancer diagnosis, treatment, and survivorship.
+When faced with a cancer diagnosis, patients can feel overwhelmed and frightened.
+In its multidisciplinary approach to cancer care, Upstate offers psychosocial oncology services to patients from their diagnosis to treatment to survivorship.

-The mission of our Psychosocial Oncology Program is to provide quality and comprehensive care to promote the health and well-being of cancer patients at Upstate Cancer Center, the community, and region.
-Our vision is to raise the standard of psychosocial cancer care across the Cancer Center and be a resource to the community through clinical service, education, and research.
+The mission of the Psychosocial Oncology Program is to provide quality and comprehensive care to promote the health and well-being of cancer patients at the Upstate Cancer Center.
+Our vision is to raise the standard of psychosocial cancer care throughout the Cancer Center and be a resource to the community through clinical service, education and research.

 The team works with patients and their oncology providers to address the emotional distress, fear, and anxiety that a cancer diagnosis produces, as well as the treatment, treatment side effects, and difficulties that come with a cancer diagnosis and living with cancer.